SeaGL/organization/meetings/2025/20250818-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Salt: You're all wonderful.
-I'm excited for SeaGL.
-I'm tired.
-- Angel: Brain doesn't work so good when hungry.
-Nice to see things getting done.
-Concerned about lack of partners with money.
-- Matt: Going out next weekend to do more flyering.
-- AJ: It's nice to see you all again.
-- Kim: It's hard to believe that August is already here.
-Thanks all for being here.
-I'm excited to see how the conference goes this year.

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)